zoekirsh/ruby-enumerables-array-count-lab-sfo01-seng-ft-111620/README.md

 However, `count` has additional functionality that `length` and `size` do not have. [`count` is an _enumerable_][count].

-In this lesson, we're going to take a deeper look at `count`, why it is different than `length` and `size`, and how it is useful.
+In this lesson, we're going to take a more in-depth look at `count`, why it is different than `length` and `size`, and how it is useful.
 At the end, you will be tasked with writing your own